A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: 3D SAR With Deep Learning

-Inspired by the truth that human 3D-skeleton data is naturally a topological graph instead of a sequence vector or pseudo-image where the RNN-based or CNN-based methods treat with.
-Recently the Graph Convolution Network has been adopted in this task frequently due to the effective representation for the graph structure data.
-Generally two kinds of graph-related neural network can be found nowadays, there are graph and recurrent neural network(GNN) and graph and convolutional neural network(GCN), in this survey, we mainly pay attention to the latter.
-And as a consequence, convincing results also were displayed on the rank board.
-What's more, from the skeleton's view of point, just simply endoding the skeleton sequence into a sequence vector or a 2D grid can not fully express the dependency between correlated joints.
-Graph convolutional neural networks, as a generalizzation form of CNN, can be applied towards arbitrary structures including the skeleton graph.
-The most important problem in GCN-based techniques is still related to the representation of skeleton data, that's how to organize the original data into a specific graph.
+Drawing inspiration from the inherent topological graph structure of human 3D-skeleton data, distinct from the sequential vector or pseudo-image treatments in RNN-based or CNN-based methods.
+Recently the Graph Convolution Network has been adopted in this task frequently due to the effective representation of the graph structure data.
+Generally, two kinds of graph-related neural networks can be found, \ie the graph and recurrent neural networks, and graph and convolutional neural networks (GCNs).
+In this survey, we mainly pay attention to the latter.
+This focus yielded compelling results, as evidenced by the performance of the GCN-based method on the rank board.
+Furthermore, merely encoding the skeleton sequence into a vector or 2D grid fails to fully capture the interdependence among correlated joints from the skeleton's perspective.
+Conversely, GCNs present adaptability to diverse structures, such as the skeleton graph.
+Nonetheless, the principal challenge within GCN-based approaches persists in the handling of skeleton data, particularly in structuring the original data into a coherent graph format.
+Yan \etal \cite{yan2018spatial} first presented a novel model, the spatial-temporal graph convolutional networks (ST-GCN), for skeleton-based action recognition.
+Specifically, the approach first involved the creation of a spatial-temporal graph, wherein the joints functioned as graph vertices, establishing inherent connections within the human body structure and across temporal sequences as the graph edges.
+Following this step, the ST-GCN's higher-level feature maps on the graph underwent classification using a standard Softmax classifier, assigning them to their respective action categories.
+This work has notably directed attention towards employing GCNs for skeleton-based action recognition, resulting in a surge of recent related research~\cite{shi2019two,zhang2020semantics,cheng2020decoupling,chi2022infogcn,duan2022revisiting,zhou2023learning}.

+Built upon GCNs, two main common aspects are explored, \ie more representative manner for the construction of the skeleton data and more effective designs of the GCN-based model~\cite{2sagcn2019cvpr,li2019actional}.